mariano/snakefire/README.markdown

 You are now ready to run Snakefire.
 Enter the directory where you installed Snakefire, and do:

+	For *Arch Linux*, you have to use python2:

+		$ python2 snakefire.py

+	For other OS, do:

 		$ python snakefire.py

 [license]: http://www.opensource.org/licenses/mit-license.php